The islands Costa Rica are wild, untamed, and full of greenery, the perfect oasis for those of you seeking a quiet holiday in the middle of nature.

 The boat ride lasts for about 1 hour and 30 minutes and the costs vary depending on the number of passengers on the boat, if you have snacks and drinks included in the price, and so on.

-Book your accommodation in Playa Jaco at Isla Chiquita Glamping Hotel, the fanciest from the area, or in Puntarenas at Croc Resort and Casino, and prepare yourself for the morning tour to this spectacular island.
+Book your accommodation in Playa Jaco at Isla Chiquita Glamping Hotel Costa Rica, the fanciest from the area, or in Puntarenas at Croc Resort And Casino Costa Rica, and prepare yourself for the morning tour to this spectacular island.

 For more information about this beautiful island, please check our article TORTUGA ISLAND IN COSTA RICA, EVERYTHING YOU NEED TO KNOW.